 All Field Trip booking requests must be completed using the online form below.
 Reservations are not able to be made over the phone or via email.
 You will receive an automatic email notification if your online request was submitted successfully.
 Once submitted, please allow two weeks for processing.

 Your Field Trip is not booked until you have received a Confirmation Letter from the Children’s Museum via email.
 This will include a detailed schedule of your Field Trip and serves as an invoice.
 Take note: your Field Trip will be scheduled based on availability while trying to honor your three requested dates.
+If you have not received confirmation after two weeks, please contact firstname.lastname@example.org

-Payment in full is due when you finalize your count two weeks prior to your visit.
+Payment in full is due when you finalize your count one week prior to your visit.
 Please note that only one form of payment is accepted per reservation.
 We accept checks (deliver to: CMoR c/o Krista Dawson, 2626 W. Broad St. Richmond 23223), and major credit cards (call 474-7002 to pay).
 We are unable to accept Purchase Orders.
 Refunds for overpayment will only be issued if the amount exceeds $50.
 Amounts under $50 will be donated to our scholarship fund.
 A minimum of 10 students is required for a reservation.
 Reservations for under 10 students will be invoiced for the 10-student minimum.
 Please note that member privileges do not apply to Field Trip reservations.

 Cancelations within two weeks of your scheduled Field Trip will result in a $50 Administrative Fee.